japaricoin/japaricoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to japaricoin-core.
+This issue tracker is only for technical issues related to servalcoin-core.

-General japaricoin questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).
+General servalcoin questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).

-For reporting security issues, please contact the Japaricoin developers on the #japaricoin-dev Freenode IRC channel or alternatively you can email us at contact@japaricoin.org.
+For reporting security issues, please contact the Servalcoin developers on the #servalcoin-dev Freenode IRC channel or alternatively you can email us at contact@servalcoin.org.

 ### Describe the issue